-We present this work in honor of the poet’s 60th birthday.
+We present this work in honor of the 230th anniversary of the poet’s death.

-We present this work in honor of the poet’s 270th birthday.
+We present this work in honor of the International Day of the Girl.